 Thought for Food.

-Stanley Tucci outdoes himself with his debut film BIG NIGHT, the poignant, funny story of two Italian brothers risking it all on one feast that might save their failing Italian restaurant.
+Stanley Tucci outdoes himself with his directorial debut BIG NIGHT, the poignant, funny story of two Italian brothers risking it all on one feast that might save their failing Italian restaurant.

 Ian Holm is Pascal, a boisterous gangster who owns the successful restaurant in direct competition with Secondo’s, even though their food – according to Primo – is “RAPE!
 The rape of cuisine!”
 Pascal starts as a lovable, funny character (“You must bite your teeth into the ass of life!” – replete with his jaws on Stanley Tucci’s bottom), representing himself as a businessman friend to Secondo, but something dark lurks beneath his benevolent exterior.